ember-learn/super-rentals-tutorial/README.md

 * `captureCommand=false`

-  Omit the command used to start the server from the the resulting code block.
+  Omit the command used to start the server from the resulting code block.

 * `captureOutput=false`